On the global uniqueness for the Einstein-Maxwell-scalar field system with a cosmological constant. Part 3: Mass inflation and extendibility of the solutions: No mass inflation

 We claim that

 for

 and small $\delta$.

-We impose~\eqref{beta6}; it can be checked that considering also the opposite inequality will not lead to an improvement of the statement of Theorem~\ref{thmNoMass} (for the choice of parameters that we make below). \begin{proof}[Proof of the claim] Inequality~\eqref{TGronwall} is of the form
+We impose~\eqref{beta6}; it can be checked that considering also the opposite inequality will not lead to an improvement of the statement of Theorem~\ref{thmNoMass} (for the choice of parameters that we make below). \begin{proof}[Proof of the claim] Inequality~\eqref{TGronwall}, with $u^{\rho(\beta-q)-\delta}$ bounded by a constant, is of the form

 with

 Since we impose~\eqref{beta6}, $A>a>0$, for small $\delta$.
 Let $\tilde{\cal T}_u(v)=e^{av}{\cal T}_u(v)$.
 Then

 Applying Gronwall's inequality, we get